a7ul/rust-module-in-javascript-blog-series/README.md

 - **webwasm** -> Pure JS project that is used to integrate js and wasm.
 - **webpackasm** -> Webpack based project used to integrate js and rust.
 - **noderust** -> Rust modules in nodejs using foreign function invocation.

+**PS: Do not forget to do npm install on the respective directories**